mozilla-l10n/documentation/misc/stock_emails.md

 Here’s how you can get started:

-* Check our list of existing [https://pontoon.mozilla.org/teams localization communities] to see if an effort for your language already exists.
+* Check our list of existing [localization communities](https://pontoon.mozilla.org/teams) to see if an effort for your language already exists.
 If an effort exists, contact the community to join the team and help drive the effort.
-If it doesn’t exist, introduce your new l10n community on the [https://groups.google.com/group/mozilla.dev.l10n Mozilla localization mailing list].
+If it doesn’t exist, introduce your new l10n community on the [Mozilla localization mailing list](https://groups.google.com/group/mozilla.dev.l10n).
-* Introduce yourself to the L10n community on the [https://groups.google.com/group/mozilla.dev.l10n Mozilla localization mailing list] by subscribing and posting an introduction.
-In your introduction, please add some brief information about yourself e.g., professional background, interests, etc.) and what you hope to work on (e.g., "I saw that there was a xx-XX community and I’d like to help them out.").
+* Introduce yourself to the L10n community on the [Mozilla localization mailing list](https://groups.google.com/group/mozilla.dev.l10n) by subscribing and posting an introduction.
+In your introduction, please add some brief information about yourself (e.g., professional background, interests, etc.) and what you hope to work on (e.g., "I saw that there was a xx-XX community and I’d like to help them out.").
 * Visit [L10n process doc needed] to become familiar with how we localize.

 For general information on the Mozilla localization program, visit our [GitBook link].
-You’re also welcome to read through and post to  [https://groups.google.com/group/mozilla.dev.l10n/topics the localization discussion newsgroup].
+You’re also welcome to read through and post to  [the localization discussion newsgroup](https://groups.google.com/group/mozilla.dev.l10n/topics).
 Hope to see more from you soon!

 ## Localizing Thunderbird

 We’re glad to see you’re interested in localizing Thunderbird.
-Please get in touch with [mailto:mozilla@kewis.ch the Thunderbird community] to learn how to contribute to localization.
+Please get in touch with [the Thunderbird community](mailto:mozilla@kewis.ch) to learn how to contribute to localization.

 ## Having problems with Pontoon

 Sorry to hear that you’re having problems with Pontoon.
 Please do the following to allow us to troubleshoot your problem(s):

-* Search [https://bugzilla.mozilla.org Bugzilla] to see if a bug has already been filed for your problem(s).
+* Search [Bugzilla](https://bugzilla.mozilla.org) to see if a bug has already been filed for your problem(s).
-* Check the [http://groups.google.com/group/mozilla.dev.l10n l10n mailing list] to see if anyone else has had the same problem.
+* Check the [l10n mailing list](http://groups.google.com/group/mozilla.dev.l10n) to see if anyone else has had the same problem.
 * If you can’t find a discussion thread about your problem, begin a discussion topic in those newsgroups asking for help.
 Include as much detail as possible.
-* If no one in the discussion group can offer a solution and there are no bugs currently filed, [https://mzl.la/2tp26Ag file a new bug] providing as many details about the problem as possible.
+* If no one in the discussion group can offer a solution and there are no bugs currently filed, [file a new bug](https://mzl.la/2tp26Ag) providing as many details about the problem as possible.

 If the first three steps don’t solve your problem and you have to file a bug, rest assured that the l10n-drivers will respond promptly.

-## Having problems with hg
+## Having problems with Mercurial (hg)

 Sorry to hear that you’re having problems with hg.
 Please do the following to allow us to troubleshoot your problem(s):

-* Search [https://bugzilla.mozilla.org Bugzilla] to see if a bug has already been filed for your problem(s).
+* Search [Bugzilla](https://bugzilla.mozilla.org) to see if a bug has already been filed for your problem(s).
-* Check the [http://groups.google.com/group/mozilla.dev.l10n l10n mailing list] to see if anyone else has had the same problem.
+* Check the [l10n mailing list](http://groups.google.com/group/mozilla.dev.l10n) to see if anyone else has had the same problem.
 * If you can’t find a discussion thread about your problem, begin a discussion topic in those newsgroups asking for help.
 Include as much detail as possible.
 * If no one in the discussion group can offer a solution and there are no bugs currently filed, file a new bug providing as many details about the  problem as possible.